MarcoBessi23/LabCNNandResNet/README.md

 <br><br>

-<span style="font-size:18px;">CNNs easily reach 80% accuracy (just take the model I trained in the Grad-CAM section, for example), but in this case, adding more layers led to the degradation issue.
+<span style="font-size:18px;">CNNs trained on the cifar10 dataset easily reach 80% accuracy (just take the model I trained in the Grad-CAM section, for example), but in this case, adding more layers led to the degradation issue.
 On the other hand, the ResNet model achieved 85% accuracy, demonstrating how residual connections can help avoid the degradation problem and allow for deeper, more efficient networks.

 ### **Why ResNets Outperform CNNs: A Gradient Comparison**